 At Country Village, we feed babies on demand within the reasonable judgment of your child's caregiver.
-We feed your child what you bring for breakfast and lunch and ask that before you bring any type of foods to Country Village for your baby, you introduce it to them first at home.
+We feed your child what you bring for breakfast and lunch and ask that before you bring any type of foods to Country Village Day School for your baby, you introduce it to them first at home.
 If a child is rejecting certain foods we will keep you informed.
 It is also our policy that any food opened and requiring refrigeration must be sent home at the end of the day, or thrown out.
 This way we ensure that your child is receiving fresh foods and liquids.

 Upon enrollment, you will receive a Baby Room Handbook listing all the rules and guidelines we have to give the very best and most consistent care to your child.
 We will attempt to emulate your baby's home environment as much as our guidelines allow.
 You will have the opportunity to inquire regarding specific policies as you read through the handbook.

 How Can I Help?